smheidrich/non-go-terraform-provider-assessment/README.md

-As already mentioned, Terraform will always attempt a gRPC connection secured by TLS (hence the exchange of certificates before) and the gRPC server must be explicitly configured to handle this, as the default behavior of Google's gRPC Python library is to reject such requests without even writing anything to the server logs / output (but the issue can be made visible by setting the `GRPC_TRACE=all GRPC_VERBOSITY=DEBUG` env vars[^5] on the server side).
+As already mentioned, Terraform will always attempt a gRPC connection secured by TLS (hence the exchange of certificates before) and the gRPC server must be explicitly instructed[^grpcsec][^grpccred] to handle this, as the default behavior of Google's gRPC Python library is to reject such requests without even writing anything to the server logs / output (but the issue can be made visible by setting the `GRPC_TRACE=all GRPC_VERBOSITY=DEBUG` env vars[^grpclog] on the server side).

 *Non-Go difficulties:* 😌 *There shouldn't be any because Google's gRPC library takes care of it.*

 #### Health checking service

-According to an older document[^6], the plugin's gRPC server must also provide a [gRPC health checking](https://grpc.io/docs/guides/health-checking/) service that Terraform can query.
+According to an older document[^oldnongo], the plugin's gRPC server must also provide a [gRPC health checking](https://grpc.io/docs/guides/health-checking/) service that Terraform can query.
 This may or may not be true (other parts of that document are definitely